Who is a declared flight crew member?

 There are two main ways to get tested for COVID-19:

 - Call your local doctor (or other healthcare provider arranged by your airline) to make an appointment.
-Tell them you are an international flight crew member and have just returned from being overseas.
+Tell them you are an international flight crew member and have returned from overseas.

 If you become severely unwell and it is a medical emergency, you should phone 000.
-Tell the ambulance staff that you are an international flight crew member and have just returned from being overseas.
+Tell the ambulance staff that you are an international flight crew member and have returned from overseas.